Vikms95/react-shop-cart/README.md

 - Use the context API or HOC's

 .
-I0ve seen that using setInterval inside a function is bad idea..https://www.youtube.com/watch?v=5KvlQDYDZwY&list=WL&index=51&t=263s
+I've seen that using setInterval inside a function is bad idea..https://www.youtube.com/watch?v=5KvlQDYDZwY&list=WL&index=51&t=263s

+- White squares on the bottom of Homepage

+-Alternative to video?

+-Buttons nav too big, in some screens, the hamburguer menu gets placed below

+-Add hover styles to shopping cart button + hamburguer + search + adjust padding

+-Game items look missaligned in some cases

+- Work on checkout, allow users to decrement and increment items from there, use sticky for the checkout element?

+-Find a way to make images load on lower resolution, add a background so the white gap cannot be seen while loading

+-Add genre and platform filters

+-Add infinite scrolling

+-Zooming breaks the layout

+-Add to cart Item button shows up from below the dropdown whenever its opened